 Due to King County's high population density and the fact that many structures are built on top of or below bluffs and slopes subject to landslides, many lives are endangered during these land movements.
 Understanding the possibility of a landslide in your area is an essential component to your family's emergency plan.
-Learn more at USGS' Frequently Asked Questions.
+More information is available from the U.S. Geological Survey (USGS).

 - Get a ground assessment of your property.
 Your city or county geologist or planning department may have specific information on areas vulnerable to landslides.

 - Seek advice of geotechnical experts for evaluating landslide hazards or designing corrective techniques to reduce landslide risk.